 There's no need to install large SDKs or switch your phone/tablet to developer mode.
 Basic4GL is great for quickly prototyping mobile gameplay ideas.

-Basic4GL Mobile can build applications for Android and WebAssembly.
+Basic4GL Mobile can build applications for Windows, Android and WebAssembly.